-What are the best survival games on PC?
+What are the best PC survival games?
 It's a genre that has exploded over the last few years, with the Steam charts filled with all kinds of varied examples.
 To help bewildered adventurers, we've gathered together the best survival games to help you pick and choose which emergent stories and unexpected adventures to undertake.

 Can't survive without PC gaming news, reviews, and features?
 Be sure to visit PCGamesN daily to keep info hunger at bay.

-There’s a great many out there, with a huge percentage being unfinished Early Access games, and others being cheap and nasty cash-ins.
-Our picks will help steer you to safe pastures.
+There’s a great many excellent survival games out there, with a huge percentage being unfinished in Early Access, and others being cheap and nasty cash-ins.
+Our picks will help steer you to the (not so) safe pastures of the best survival games on PC.
+For the full list, just take a look below.

 100 players go into a Battlegrounds match, and only one can come out victorious.
-There’s plenty of valid ways to get the infamous ‘winner winner chicken dinner’ endgame screen; you could aggressively hunt down foes like the Predator, simply hide and wait it out as long as possible until everyone else has whittled down the competition, or create confusing crossfires to take advantage of.
+There are plenty of valid ways to get the infamous ‘winner winner chicken dinner’ endgame screen; you could aggressively hunt down foes like the Predator, hide and wait it out as long as possible until everyone else has whittled down the competition, or create confusing crossfires to take advantage of.

-It’s the game that makes a large amount of your Battle Royale and Hunger Games fantasies come true, minus the archery and gaudy fashion.
+It’s the survival game that makes a large amount of your Battle Royale and Hunger Games fantasies come true, minus the archery and gaudy fashion.
 Making up for that is a map based on the Arma lineage, so that means jeeps to cruise around in and houses to turn into makeshift sniper dens.
-Play a few matches, and you’ll soon see why it’s the Twitch darling of 2017.
+Play a few matches, and you’ll soon see why it’s the Twitch darling of 2017 and survival games in general.

 Want more?
 Here's our PlayerUnknown's Battlegrounds review.